charleseff/css_js_tree/README.md

 That's it.
 Now, any css files added to your `public/stylesheets` folder and js files added to your `public/javascripts` folder that follow the same hierarchical structure as your controllers, views, and partials will automatically get pulled into your view.

 ## Configuration
-To change the default root directory to something other than `public/stylesheets`, you can set a relative directory like this (in your application.rb file):
+You can access the CssJsTree configuration by opening a CssJsTree.configure block inside your application.rb file like so:

     class Application < Rails::Application
     ...